-- The catheter is cleaned using a wet face cloth and mild soap. - The catheter is normally taken out by the nurse the morning after your surgery.
+- The catheter is cleaned using a wet face cloth and mild soap. - The catheter is normally taken out by a nurse 3 days after your surgery.
 When you no longer have the catheter, you can move around more easily.
-It also lowers your chance of getting a bladder infection. - The nurse will make sure that you are able to pee with no issues after the catheter is taken out.
+It also lowers your chance of getting a bladder infection. - The nurse will make sure that you are able to pee with no issues after the catheter is removed.
 Urinary retention can occur after your catheter is taken out.
 Let your nurse know if you have a weak stream of urine, your bladder feels full after peeing, or if you are leaking urine unintentionally.